-PSC 341 Pharmaceutics I. This course sequence focuses on the physicochemical principles of drug delivery and pharmaceutical dosage forms.
-The first part introduces the physical, chemical and mathematical principles, theories, terminology, calculations and methodologies of physical pharmacy, dosage forms and drug delivery systems.
+PSC 341 Pharmaceutics I. The Pharmaceutics course sequence focuses on the principles of drug delivery and product design.
+Pharmaceutics I introduces the physical, chemical and mathematical principles, theories, terminology, calculations and methodologies of physical pharmacy, dosage forms and drug delivery systems.
 The topics include properties of solutions, solution dosage forms, equilibrium and kinetics in solutions, properties of dispersions, dispersion dosage forms, preformulation, quality standards, new drug development and the drug approval process.
-(3); Prerequisites: BIO 111, BIO 121, CHE 121, CHE 221, PSC 311, MAT 111, PHY 222 or permission of the instructor
+(3); Prerequisites: BIO 111, BIO 121, CHE 121, CHE 221, PSC 311, MAT 111, PHY 222 or Permission of the instructor

 PSC 342 Pharmaceutics II.
-This course sequence focuses on the physicochemical principles of drug delivery and pharmaceutical dosage forms.
-In the second part, the foundations of physical pharmacy and biopharmaceutics are covered; physical, chemical, mathematical and biological principles are applied to the design of dosage forms and drug delivery systems; and commonly used pharmaceutical ingredients and manufacture methods are introduced.
+The Pharmaceutics course sequence focuses on the principles of drug delivery and produce design.
+Pharmaceutics II covers the foundations of physical pharmacy and biopharmaceutics.
+The physical, chemical, mathematical and biological principles are applied to the design of dosage forms and drug delivery systems.
+Commonly used pharmaceutical ingredients and manufacture methods are introduced.
 Topics include principles of biopharmaceutics, topical and transdermal drug delivery, solid dosage forms and oral drug delivery systems, sterile products, nasal and pulmonary drug delivery, specialty products, advanced drug delivery systems and novel drug delivery strategies.
-(3); Prerequisite: PSC 341 or permission of the instructor
+(3); Prerequisite: PSC 341 or Permission of the instructor